Vonage Accessibility Statement

-If you have a disability and you need help to get the most out of your regular telephone we can be contacted at firstname.lastname@example.org about access features that can be made available to help you stay in touch using your phone.
+If you have a disability and you need help to get the most out of your regular telephone we can be contacted at email@example.com about access features that can be made available to help you stay in touch using your phone and which can help you manage your phone service including paying your bills.
 We may not be able to offer access features ourselves but we will certainly point you in the right direction by explaining what features are available, any applicable pricing and how they can be set up whether through us or your underlying mobile or fixed line provider.

 We don't offer text relay services ourselves but if you visit the Next Generation Text Service site you can find out how text relay works and the devices it operates on.

 If you are unable to access directory information, let us know by contacting us at firstname.lastname@example.org and we can arrange for the supply of directory information to you in a form that you can use.